 There are scholarships and grants available for international students, but they are limited.
 They have tended to be offered to postgraduate students rather than undergraduate students – although this imbalance is slowly shifting.
 Most are based on academic merit rather than financial need.

 Most scholarships are offered directly by the universities themselves, and these will be listed on their websites.

-There are several well-established scholarship programmes available for international students: the Australia Awards, which is funded by the Australian government and covers full tuition fees, travel expenses and some living costs; the APEC Women in Research Fellowship Program, offering financial support to female researchers from developing APEC economies who plan to pursue a research programme, which partners with Australian universities; and the Endeavour Postgraduate Awards, offering support to international students enrolling in an MA or PhD degree.
+There are well-established scholarship programmes available for international students such as the the Australia Awards, which is funded by the Australian government and covers full tuition fees, travel expenses and some living costs.

 An ISIC card is well worth applying for as a student, as living costs and entertainment options are expensive in Australia.
-The card, which is internationally recognised proof of your student status, costs $30 (£17.60) and offers 20% per cent off at restaurants and cafes, cinema tickets from $11.50, 5 per cent off groceries, fuel and alcohol and 40 per cent off international airfares.
+The card, which is internationally recognised proof of your student status, costs $4-25 (£2.25 - 13.81) depending on where you study and offers 20 per cent off at restaurants and cafes, cinema tickets from $11.50, 5 per cent off groceries, fuel and alcohol and 40 per cent off international airfares.

 Read more in this series